 These are just the tip of the iceberg!
 Whether you’re in high school or college, solo or teamed up, there are ways for you to chip away at the tuition costs of your gaming degree.
 It doesn’t stop with the few scholarships we’ve listed above.
 We just wanted to let you know the opportunities are out there; There are tons more to choose from.

-There’s nothing precluding you from applying for more than one scholarship, either.
+Nothing is precluding you from applying for more than one scholarship, either.
 Don’t be afraid to crank out applications.
-Scholarships for $500 or $1,000 dollars might not seem like much on their own…but if you bag a few of them, all of a sudden you’re making a nice little dent in your future college loans.
+Scholarships for $500 or $1,000 might not seem like much on their own…but if you bag a few of them, all of a sudden you’re making a nice little dent in your future college loans.

 And of course, this article only focused on the scholarships specific to game industry majors.
 There are plenty of “general” scholarships out there for which you can apply regardless of certain criteria (like your major, your financial situation, or your academic standing).
 Putting a little time in now can save you thousands of dollars later.
 So…do it!